Alfresco/docs-alfresco/federation-services/latest/config/index.md

 #### MongoDB

-Can be used as a content search connector for Manage in Place
+Can be used as a content search connector for Manage in Place.

 MongoDB is a source-available cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas.